B2B Marketing Examples, Types & Strategies

 B2B Social Media Marketing Example

-If you’re looking to rev up your B2B social media strategy, LinkedIn is a great place to start.
+If you’re looking to rev up your B2B social media marketing, LinkedIn is a great place to start.

 Launching our LinkedIn Evangelist Program has allowed the Sweet Fish team to grow our social media presence exponentially.